-A longer word often resolves some ambiguities and the possible words for a given key sequence are often fewer than for a short sequence.
-This explains why the T9 system also shows a better result for the news text.
+Ambiguity is also reduced for longer words when the length of the key sequence is exactly that of the word.
+The possible words for a given longer key sequence are often fewer than for a shorter one.
+This explains why the T9 system also shows a result better for the news text than for the SMS messages.
 However, the T9 can never reach a KSPC less than 1 since it doesn't predict words longer than the given sequence.